When you search for new career options or a source of passive income, you frequently see proofreading at the top.

 - Editor World

-They all are legitimate websites.
-So start as a proofreading career today and boost your income.
+They are all legitimate websites.
+So start a proofreading career today and boost your income.

 How to Become a Professional Proofreader?

-Previously we discussed the basics about how to start your proofreading career, the skills required for it, the website which provides such a facility etc.
+Previously, we discussed the basics about starting your proofreading career, the required skills, the website that provides such a facility, etc.

-Now if you are really serious about proofreading and take it as a profession then know vividly about ‘how to become a professional proofreader.’
+Now, if you are serious about proofreading and take it as a profession, then know vividly ‘how to become a professional proofreader.’

-Your keen eye is the main weapon of your proofreading battle.
-So work on your skills.
-Always update yourself about language, new words, phrases etc.
+Your keen eye is the primary weapon of your proofreading battle.
+So, work on your skills.
+Constantly update yourself about language, new words, phrases, etc.

-Read more articles or books to improve your language skills, terminology, vocabulary, increase word power etc.
+Read more articles or books to improve your language skills, terminology, and vocabulary, increase word power, etc.

 You can be enrolled in some training program or online course to boost your Proofreading skills.